Career burnout is becoming increasingly common and is a hot topic lately, particularly for physicians and other healthcare workers.

 Consider grocery pickup or delivery services.
 The money spent on the service will likely be offset by the decrease in impulse purchases.

 Take a vacation.
 You don’t have to stay at a five-star resort to have a wonderful time.
-A year ago, we spent three weeks with our children in Mexico at a total cost of about $1,000 a week.
-It was one of our best trips ever, and we’ve taken many.
+Before I retired from medicine, my wife and I spent three weeks with our children in Mexico at a total cost of about $1,000 a week.
+It was one of our best trips ever at that point, and we’ve taken many.

 A $15 Uber ride might get you across town in ten minutes whereas the $3 public transportation option would take closer to an hour.
 A $15 an hour babysitter buys you more time for restorative date nights.